flocko-motion/gpt-adventure/README.md

 1) Put API key into _apikey.php.example_ and save the file as _apikey.php_
 2) Upload all files to your server
-3) Open "index.php" in browser
+3) Open "index.html" in browser

 ## Modifying the game